uqcire/cms/WEBHOOK-SETUP.md

 ### 4.1 Test Content Publishing
 1. Go to **Content Manager** in Strapi
-2. Create or edit a product/service/post
+2. Create or edit a blog post/category/tag
 3. Click **"Publish"**
 4. Check your Vercel dashboard - a new deployment should start automatically